sablier-labs/docs/docs/concepts/06-glossary.md

 External smart contracts that are useful, but not required for Sablier to exist.
 New periphery contracts can always be deployed without migrating streams.

-## Pro

-Refers to either (i) non-linear streams, or (ii) the smart contract that can create non-linear streams.

 ## Renounce